 Taking out a long-term care policy when you’re in your 50s could mean lower premiums, as well as a better chance of passing the medical exam most providers require.
 Newer long-term care policies may offer hybrid life insurance, such as coverage that allows you to pass on unused funds to your heirs.
 Some companies also offer riders you could add to new permanent life insurance policies for additional fees that allow death benefits to cover long-term care expenses.

 Health Savings Accounts

 If you have a health savings account (HSA) with a high-deductible health plan through your employer, consider contributing as much as you can.
 Unlike flexible spending accounts (FSAs) that you must use in full every year, you can roll over HSA account balances every year.
-If you contribute the maximum HSA amount plus the catch-up amount after age 55, your savings can really accumulate over time, and future withdrawals are tax-free.
+If you contribute the maximum HSA amount plus the catch-up amount after age 55, your savings can really accumulate over time.

 Hypothetical HSA savings over a 10-year period2

 This is for illustrative purposes and is not meant to represent any specific investment or to imply any guaranteed rate of return.

 Talk to us